 The iOS Simulator is included as part of XCode and will be automatically launched by Visual Studio when you select a simulated device from the Visual Studio toolbar.
 You can choose which simulator to launch (iPhone vs. iPad, and iPhone variations) through the iOS toolbar – it should list all the variations that are installed on your Mac build host.
 If you don’t see the toolbar, right click on the toolbar area and select iOS.

 The simulator will be launched and will run on the Mac, not on your Windows computer.
 To actually view and interact with the simulator, you will need physical or remote access to the Mac.
 We recommend Chrome Remote, VNC or TeamCity for remote access.

-Alternatively, you can remote the simulator to your Windows machine by installing a preview feature in Windows.
-This will allow you to interact with the simulator right from your Windows machine without remote access to the Mac.
-See this guide for instructions on setting this up.
+If you have a Visual Studio Enterprise license, you can remote the simulator to your Windows machine using the Remoted iOS Simulator..
+This will allow you to interact with the simulator from your Windows machine.
+See this guide for more information.

-As mentioned above, it's recommended that you use a physical Android device for testing.
+It is recommended to use a physical Android device for testing.
 This is often easier to setup, and gives a more realistic view of the end-user experience.
-The device must be plugged into your Mac through a USB cable and be setup for USB debugging.
+The device must be plugged in through a USB cable and be setup for USB debugging.
 On Android KitKat (4.4) and above this requires a few steps.

 Note that on some devices, the steps might vary slightly - if they don't match the instructions below, try searching for your specific vendor and turning on device debugging.

 Go back to the Settings menu and now you'll be able to see a “Developer options” menu item.